atlarge-research/opendc/docs/deploy.md

    Once your application has been created, you should have a _Domain_ and _Client ID_ which we need to pass to the frontend application (as `OPENDC_AUTH0_DOMAIN` and `OPENDC_AUTH0_CLIENT_ID` respectively).
-3. **A Machine to Machine Application (M2M)**
-   You need to define a Machine to Machine application in Auth0 so that the simulator can communicate with the OpenDC API.
-   Please refer to the [following guide](https://auth0.com/docs/get-started/auth0-overview/create-applications/machine-to-machine-apps) on how to create such an application.

-   Once your application has been created, you should have a _Client ID_ and _Client Secret_ which we need to pass to the simulator (as `OPENDC_AUTH0_CLIENT_ID_RUNNER` and `OPENDC_AUTH0_CLIENT_SECRET_RUNNER` respectively).

 ## Installing Docker